 A Meticulous And Detail-Oriented Approach

 Your ERISA long-term care lawyer should be thorough, responsive and able to clearly communicate what you need to do to put your claim in the best position to be approved.
-At The Law Office of George Thompson, you will find an effective lawyer with vast experience and knowledge on which to rely.
+At The Law Office of George Thompson, you will find an effective long term disability claim attorney with vast experience and knowledge on which to rely.